nodejs/Release/README.md

 | 10.x    |**Pending**    | Pending  |    October 2018  |    April 2020     |   April 2021    |

-* <sup>1</sup>: All scheduled dates are subject to change by the Node.js Release working group or Node.js Core Technical Committee.
+* <sup>1</sup>: All scheduled dates are subject to change by the Node.js Release working group or Node.js Technical Steering Committee.
 * <sup>2</sup>: The 8.x *Maintenance* LTS cycle is currently scheduled to expire early on December 31, 2019 to align with the scheduled End-of-Life of OpenSSL-1.0.2.
 Note that this schedule *may* change if the version of OpenSSL